connorjnel/ztm-python-dev/02-python-basics/python-basics.md

-`dict_name.keys()` - Check if key exists, return bool `dict_name.values()` - Check if value exists, return bool `dict_name.items()` - Outputs whole dictionary with keys and values, outputs as a tuple
+`dict_name.keys()` - Check if key exists, return bool `dict_name.values()` - Check if value exists, return bool `dict_name.items()` - Outputs whole dictionary with keys and values, outputs as a tuple `dict_name.clear()` - Clears key value pairs from dictionary, empty dictionary remains `dict_name.copy()` - Clears key value pairs from dictionary, empty dictionary remains, does not pass by ref `dict_name.pop("key")` - Removes key pair, returns the value removed so can assign to var if needed `dict_name.popitem()` - Removes last key pair as dictionaries are now ordered `dict_name.update({"key": value})` - Updates a keys value, or creates a new key value pair if it didnt exist before

+## Tuple

+Basically immutable list, declared with parentheses ie `tuple = (1,2,3,4)` Tupple values cannot be modified, basically a const list, is ordered, can have duplicates Can call specific values, cannot mutate at all with methods ie sort More predictable list method as it wont be mutated by accident, also slightly faster than a list, good for data that wont change
+Can use tuple as a key in dictionary, can use slice on a tuple but outputs as a tuple still

+## Tuple Methods

+`my_tuple.count(4)` - Count occurences in tuple and outputs number of occurences `my_tuple.index(4)` - Finds first occurence of argument and outputs index position of said argument `len(my_tuple)` - Outputs length of tuple

+## Set

+Unordered collection of unique items